 - Smart refrigerator main control board: $250–$550 for the part alone; $350–$700 installed

-- Wi-Fi/connectivity module replacement: $120–$300 installed, depending on brand
+- Wi-Fi / connectivity module replacement: $120–$300 installed, depending on brand

-- Touchscreen display panel (refrigerator/oven): $300–$650 installed
+- Touchscreen display panel (refrigerator or oven): $300–$650 installed

 - Smart washer control board: $200–$450 installed